Troubleshooting Basics - Tips to Troubleshoot Telecom & IT Problems

 This is the easy part:

-It's as easy as taking the readings for on and off-hook DC voltage, loop current, AC, CPC, and Circuit Loss, and writing the results down on a piece of paper.
+It's as easy as taking the readings for Loop Current, on and off-hook DC voltage, and Induced AC, and writing the results down on a piece of paper.
 This lets you compare the results to other lines at the same premise, and at other (working) sites.
 The problem will probably just jump out at you, and you'll know what to look at to fix the problem.

 Filling out this chart is very important these days because customers are switching from the LEC (or ILEC - Incumbent Local Exchange Carrier, or the real Phone Company) to a CLEC (Competitive Local Exchange Carrier, like Mike's Phone Company).
 In most cases, the customer doesn't call you up to ask if it will work OK.
 They make the change to save a few bucks and call you when things don't work right (and then spend the next two years' savings on your T&M).